ankitagnihotri/custom-tooltip-react/README.md

-# Tooltip Component in React
+# A Tooltip Component in React
 A library of React components created using `create-react-app`.
 ## Installation
 Run the following command: